School of Journalism and Mass Communication

 Grade Mode: Standard Letter

 MC 4308.
-Women and Minorities in the Media.
+Audience and Representation in Media.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Multicultural Content